CLQCD/PyQUDA/README.md

 ## Installation

-Refer to https://github.com/CLQCD/PyQUDA/wiki/Installation for detailed instruction to install PyQUDA from source.
+Refer to https://github.com/CLQCD/PyQUDA/wiki/Installation for detailed instructions to install PyQUDA from the source.

 ## Benchmark

-Refer to https://github.com/CLQCD/PyQUDA/wiki/Benchmark for detailed instruction to run PyQUDA benchmark.
+Refer to https://github.com/CLQCD/PyQUDA/wiki/Benchmark for detailed instructions to run the PyQUDA benchmark.

 ## Documentation (draft)